 - Excellent breakfast buffet.

-- Club lounge offers a very good assortment of pre-dinner snacks and drinks each evening.
+- The club lounge offers a very good selection of pre-dinner snacks and drinks each evening.

 - Great location for late-night club hopping.